Chicken, broilers or fryers, rotisserie, original seasoning, back, meat only, cooked

 Compare Chicken, broilers or fryers, rotisserie, original seasoning, back, meat only, cooked

-See how Chicken, broilers or fryers, rotisserie, original seasoning, back, meat only, cooked compares to other foods:
+See how Chicken, broilers or fryers, rotisserie, original seasoning, back, meat only, cooked compares to other foods in terms of nutrition:

-- Chicken, broilers or fryers, rotisserie, original seasoning, back, meat only, cooked vs Turkey, whole, back, meat only, raw
+- Chicken, broilers or fryers, rotisserie, original seasoning, back, meat only, cooked vs Turkey, all classes, liver, cooked, simmered

-- Chicken, broilers or fryers, rotisserie, original seasoning, back, meat only, cooked vs Turkey, whole, back, meat only, cooked, roasted
+- Chicken, broilers or fryers, rotisserie, original seasoning, back, meat only, cooked vs Turkey, dark meat, meat and skin, raw

 More in Poultry Products